 - Phenomenology: A descriptive study of a set of phenomena.
 Phenomenology proceeds from a critique of traditional metaphysics (empiricism and idealism at a time), in a desire to return to the concrete.
 Phenomenology is defined as a rigorous science of essences.

 See the philosophies of Husserl, Merleau-Ponty, Sartre, Heidegger

 - Materialism: The theory is a materialist ontological doctrine that there is no other substance than matter.
 It generally rejects the existence of God, the soul, the afterlife.
 Consciousness is merely a phenomenon secondary to attach to the material.

 See the philosophies of Epicurus and Marx

-- Existentialism: Existentialism is a philosophy of man (and not a philosophy of ideas).
+- Existentialism: Existentialism is basically betting on man (and not a philosophy of ideas).
 It is a philosophy of existence that rejects the priority of the essence.
 Existentialism considers man as a self-free production, alone in a universe without God.
 Existential philosophy seeks the metaphysical meaning of man.

 See the philosophies of Pascal, Kierkegaard, Sartre, Camus, Heidegger.

 - Skepticism: Skepticism is a position of denial.
 Refusal to rule on the existence of objects.
 Judgement is suspended, the permanent shadow.